ElenaMasarsky/Election_Analysis/README.md

 * Diana DeGette won the Elections with 272,892 of Vote Count and 73.8% of the total votes.

 ## Election-Audit Summary:
-This script is going to be useful any other election.
+This script is going to be useful in any other election.
 For example,
 ![We can upload any other data in csv-file from any other counties.](https://github.com/ElenaMasarsky/Election_Analysis/blob/main/analysis/csv_file_to_upload.png)
 We can upload any other data in csv-file from any other counties.